-You do not have to go to Washington DC to be effective in your advocacy on a federal level.
-A large and well-informed turnout at a town hall meeting or a community forum is an extremely effective way to send a strong message to your congressperson, the media, and the general public (via the media).
-If your lawmaker is supportive of your issue, a show of support helps to solidify his or her position.
+You do not have to go to Washington DC to be effective in your federal advocacy efforts.
+A large and well-informed turnout at a town hall meeting or a community forum is an extremely effective way to send a strong message to your congressperson, the media, and the public (via the media or social media).
+If your lawmaker is supportive of your issue, a show of support helps to solidify their position.

-Sometimes lawmakers participate in events not open to the public, except by invitation.
+Sometimes, lawmakers participate in events closed to the public, except by invitation.
 If you know of an event that you would like to attend but it is not open to the public, call the legislator's office and ask if you can attend.
-In general, when attending and speaking at town meetings, conduct yourself as you would when testifying at a hearing or meeting with your elected officials.
+In general, when attending and speaking at town hall meetings, conduct yourself as you would when testifying at a hearing or meeting with your elected officials: courteously, professionally, and prepared to present evidence (facts or a personal story).